ablanco1950/DetectTrafficSign/README.md

 Images with the detected signals appear on the console and at the end the total image with the detected images boxed.

-To recognize traffic signals detected see: https://github.com/ablanco1950/RecognizeTrafficSign.
+To recognize traffic signals detected using the  model generated in this project see: https://github.com/ablanco1950/RecognizeTrafficSign.

 Observations: